 On the other hand, Text and Speaker parameters were also of high significance (for both p < 0.0001) (Pellegrino et al., 2011, p.
 546).
 It means, that there is considerable variation in speech rate on the inter-speaker (Speaker) and intra-speaker (Text) levels.

 In recent years, works, comparing not only languages between themselves by temporal characteristics.
 For instance, in (Ding et al., 2017) slow temporal modulation structure of nine languages: Chinese, English (British and American), German, Swedish, Dutch, Danish, Norwegian and French compared with that of music.
 Temporal modulation reflects ‘how sound intensity fluctuates over time’ and is ‘a primary acoustic correlate of perceived rhythm’ (Ding et al., 2017, p.
 182).
 Temporal modulations below 16 Hz are known to be caused by syllabic rhythm (Goswami & Leong, 2013; Greenberg, Carvey, Hitchcock, & Chang, 2003).
 It was found, that the speech modulation spectrum is of high consistency for all the nine languages and has a peak between 4 and 5 Hz.
-The results are presented in Figure N.
+The results are presented in Figure 2.